lingtalfi/OnTheFlyForm/doc/off-protocol.md

 The form error response means that the service was able to reach the onTheFlyForm code, but the code could not totally fulfill its goal(s): maybe a form validation error occurred, or an error message was set.

+In this case there should be a public error message displayed to the user.

 - type: formerror
 - model:  a subset of the off form model, see the README at the root of this repository,